6DammK9/Merge-Stable-Diffusion-models-without-distortion/README.md

 If not in the same directory then pathofmodela.ckpt and pathofmodelb.ckpt instead

+## Update on 250302 ##

+- *Personal work, not suitable for PR.*
+- Added **multithreading** to speed things up.
+48 threads will speed up for around 6.75x.
+However it requries around 70GB of memory to merge.
+- **Completely abondon the GPU approach.** The `linear_sum_assignment` will not work in GPU, moving data before after `matmul` will stall everything.
+- Embedded original metrics (loss, iter etc) to the progress bar. *Would help analysis the algorithm.*

 ### Notes for SDXL by DammK ###
 - Tested in A1111 WebUI 1.9.3 and [sd-mecha](https://github.com/ljleb/sd-mecha)
 - [The SDXL code only permutates a few layers.](https://github.com/vladmandic/automatic/blob/dev/modules/merging/merge_rebasin.py)